Chart Color Schemes

 Bongaree lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, the population of Bongaree is estimated at around 8,780 people.
-This figure reflects an increase of 618 individuals since the 2021 Census, which reported a population of 8,162 people in the suburb.
-The latest estimate is inferred from AreaSearch's validation of resident population data, based on the ERP release by ABS in June 2024 and additional new addresses validated since the Census date.
-This results in a density ratio of 1,268 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Over the past decade, Bongaree has shown resilient growth patterns with an annual compound growth rate of 2.5%, outpacing the SA3 area's growth.
-Interstate migration contributed approximately 79.0% of overall population gains during recent periods in the suburb.
+As of Nov 2025, the estimated population of the Bongaree statistical area (Lv2) is around 9,532.
+This reflects an increase of 1,370 people since the Census in 2021, which reported a population of 8,162.
+The change was inferred from AreaSearch's estimation of the resident population at 9,519 following examination of ABS's latest ERP data release (June 2024) and an additional 115 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,377 persons per square kilometer.
+The Bongaree (SA2) saw a growth rate of 16.8% between 2021 and Nov 2025, exceeding the SA3 area's growth rate of 8.7%.
+Interstate migration contributed approximately 79.0% of overall population gains during this period.

-For projections, AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Considering projected demographic shifts, above median population growth is expected for the suburb.
-Based on aggregated SA2-level projections, Bongaree is expected to expand by 1,706 persons to 2041, reflecting an increase of 21.1% in total over the 17 years.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+Looking ahead, demographic trends suggest above median population growth for the Bongaree (SA2).
+Based on aggregated SA2-level projections, the area is expected to grow by 1,689 persons to reach a total of 11,221 by 2041, reflecting an increase of 11.4% over the 17-year period.

 Frequently Asked Questions - Population